 Reverse Logistics – Gaining Traction in India

 The logistics sector in India has seen a lot of activity in the past year, especially after the introduction of Goods & Services Tax (GST) and the granting of infrastructure status to this sector.
 Trends of end to end amalgamation of logistics services instead of pure-play transportation services have also started to emerge.
+Road transport in India is an eternal part in logistics as they are connected by the national & state highways and urban & rural roads.
 On the other side of the spectrum, rising costs related to transportation have led to companies outsourcing logistics related activities like storage & warehousing, non-manufacturing related processing to 3PL players in the country.

 Reverse logistics, or the logistics involved in returning a product back to the manufacturer or repackaging / refurbishing, is disrupting this $ 160 bn industry.
 With the increase in internet users to approximately 400 mn, reverse logistics has suddenly become more relevant and noticeable due to real-time feedback and returns generated by end customers.
 India’s e-commerce sector is propelling itself to reach greater heights, growing at an annual rate of 51%.
 While the retail segment penetration has sky - rocketed to 65 mn users a month, reverse logistics is struggling to keep pace with the demand.